krxdev-kaan/CSGOHackGUI/README.md

 # Credits

 - Thanks to @joncardasis for it's awesome Pod for swift !
 [ChromaColorPicker](https://github.com/joncardasis/ChromaColorPicker/)
-- Thanks to @swiftsocket also for it's awesome Pod for switft !
+- Thanks to @swiftsocket also for it's awesome Pod for swift !
 [SwiftSocket](https://github.com/swiftsocket/SwiftSocket)